yazanrajab/yazanrajab/README.md

 ### 🚀 Projects I'm Working On

-- 🔹 **saql AI — refines and structures AI prompts professionally, with full support for Arabic and English** — short one-line description of what it does
+- 🔹 **saql AI — refines and structures AI prompts professionally, with full support for Arabic and English**

-> Tip: replace these once you push a couple of public repos.

 ---